-The appraisal district may reject the request for arbitration if the requisite cashier's check or money order is not provided by the property owner.
+The appraisal district may reject the request for arbitration if the requisite cashier's check or money order is not provided by the property owner or the amount of the check is insufficient.
 This is the only reason the appraisal district may reject a request.
 All other determinations must be made by the Comptroller's office.
 Each request for arbitration must be accompanied by a deposit in the required amount as set out in the Arbitration Deposit and Arbitrator Fee Schedule.

 There are a number of reasons why a request for arbitration could be rejected.
 Some reasons are:

 The Comptroller's office will refund the deposit for a rejected request for binding arbitration, minus the Comptroller's $50 fee.

 The arbitrator is encouraged to contact both the property owner and the appraisal district by telephone or email to arrange a date, time and location for the arbitration.
 The arbitrator must manage the arbitration according to Tax Code Section 41A.08 and Comptroller rules.